nrifath2009/nrifath2009/README.md

-# Professional Software Development Profile
+# Full Stack .NET Developer

 Hello!
 I'm a passionate software developer with over 8 years of experience in designing, developing, and deploying innovative web and desktop applications using .NET(C#).
 My journey has equipped me with hands-on expertise across a diverse set of technologies and platforms.